cloudfoundry-attic/loggregator-k8s-deployment/README.md

 ### Prerequisites

 - A k8s cluster up and running.
-- `kubectl` installed locally and configured to target your k8s cluster.
+- `kubectl` installed locally and configured to target your k8s cluster (minimum supported version of kubernetes API and CLI: `1.10`).
 - `docker` installed locally and configured to target a `dockerd` for running a certificate generation container.